 Spring Cleaning One Small Step at a Time

 Spring cleaning usually involves the bigger, more involved jobs like sorting out closet spaces, cleaning the oven, dealing with the drifts of paper and clutter or doing those really awkward and time consuming tasks like rolling up rugs and cleaning the floor underneath.
+Have this work done professionally, get a quote and let the amazing house cleaning team do it for you.
 Despite the obvious benefit of doing these things without a toddler underfoot, I’m still aiming to get them done during the time I have during my day with the girls.
 It’s not my ideal situation, and if I was able to send them off to the Aquarium with grandma for a day or two I would probably prefer to do that, but since our extended family lives out of town and my hubby is working long hours at the moment, I’m doing the best I can with what I’ve got.

 This means doing my big cleaning piecemeal style.

 One day this week I took everything out of the tea and chocolate cupboard and washed it out thoroughly.
 The rest of the cupboards still need to be done, but the dirtiest one has been cleaned and I’ll get to the others soon.
 I scrubbed down the windowsill beside the stove with baking soda and water.
 The stove still needs to be pulled out and cleaned behind, but I ran out of time.
 That job will get done soon too.